AKIN - Wear the World

 The pieces

 Not a map.
 Not a symbol.
-Actual sand from across the planet — held in a single piece.
+Sand from across the world, held in one piece.

 The small is never small.